Rendanic/ansible-vault/README.md

 - Default value: vault_key

 ## Vault Transit Auto-unseal
-This enabled Vault to use another Vault instance for the unseal process using its transit secret engine
+This enables Vault to use another Vault instance for the unseal process using its transit secret engine

 ### `vault_transit`